Sales Tax Information

 Out of State Purchases

-When an enrolled tribal member purchases a vehicle out of state, the purchase is:
+When an enrolled tribal member buys a vehicle out of state, the purchase is either:

-1. not subject to tax if driven into Utah within a reservation boundary.
+1. not subject to tax if driven into Utah within a reservation boundary, or

 2. subject to tax if driven into Utah outside the tribal boundary on its way to the reservation.